cabforum/cabforum.org/content/posts/2015/2015-10-07-2015-10-07-face-to-face-meeting-minutes-meeting-36-istanbul.md

 Dean: Big customers have asked Symantec for EV WC.
 FB has EVWC for .onion.
 That was allowed due to limits on .onion but shows good use case.

-## CT Update {#CT_Update}
+## CT Update

 *Note Taker: Rick*

 CT is still required for EV, no change.
-As of yesterday, enforcement of the log diversity requirements (one Google log, one non-Google log that changed in the May policy at ) has landed in Chrome for certificates issued after 1 July 2015.
+As of yesterday, enforcement of the log diversity requirements (one Google log, one non-Google log that changed in the May policy at <http://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxjZXJ0aWZpY2F0ZXRyYW5zcGFyZW5jeXxneDoyZGU5Yjg1MmVjNzc5NjQz>) has landed in Chrome for certificates issued after 1 July 2015.
 “Landed” means that it’s in the trunk of the code repository, and will take 12 weeks or so to get out to the stable release (which will probably mean Chrome 48).

 Dean mentioned that he had read a good description of CT (at www.certificate-transparency.org).
 Ryan said that site documented the protocol and concepts, but not Google’s CT Policy.
-That’s kept at .
+That’s kept at <https://sites.google.com/a/chromium.org/dev/Home/chromium-security/certificate-transparency>.

 Google is continuing to monitor CT logs, and not just for Google domains.
 They are also checking for BR and EVGL compliance, and things that other root programs might be interested in.
 Some of the monitoring and compliance tools are open sourced.